Hormis Tharakan

-P. K. Hormis Tharakan, an Indian Police Service (IPS) officer of the Kerala cadre (1968 batch), was chief of the Research and Analysis Wing (R&AW), India's external intelligence agency, from 1 February 2005 to 31 January 2007.
+P. K. Hormis Tharakan is a retired Indian Police Service (IPS) officer of the Kerala cadre (1968 batch) who served as the Secretary of the Research and Analysis Wing (R&AW), India's external intelligence agency, from 1 February 2005 to 31 January 2007.
 He is the former Director General of the Kerala Police.

-Tharakan succeeded C. D. Sahay - a 1967 batch officer of the IPS's Karnataka cadre - on 31 January 2005.
+Tharakan succeeded C. D. Sahay, a 1967 batch officer of the IPS' Karnataka cadre on 31 January 2005 to take over as the Secretary of R&AW.
+After his retirement from R&AW in 2007, Tharakan moved to Bangalore, Karnataka.

-He was one of the advisors to the governor of Karnataka, when the state was brought under the President's rule prior to Assembly elections in the state in 2008.
+He was one of the advisors to the Governor of Karnataka, when the state was brought under the President's rule prior to Assembly elections in the state in 2008.
 He was a member of the National Security Council and was also the Chief Advisor of Strategic Affairs.

-Tharakan comes from the Parayil family in Olavipe, Kerala.
+In 2014, he moved to Olavaip, his ancestral village in Kerala.
+Tharakan and his family are from Olavip.
+In 2016, Tharakan began to experiment with paddy-shrimp farming in Olavaip and by 2019, he was a full time paddy-shrimp farmer.